trilogy-group/ws-eng-conduit-ai-assessment/plan.md

 ## Decisions

-The top 2-3 decision you have taken, plus the alternatives and rationale for your choices.
+The top 2-3 decisions you have taken, plus the alternatives and rationale for your choices.
+Each alternative listed must be feasible (i.e., do not list alternatives would not even work).

+You should include a decision for cases where you either: change the data model, select a third-party library (or build something from scratch), or create a new mechanism/pattern.

 For example:

 - Decision: Use GitHub Codespaces for the development environment.
   - Alternative: Use a local development environment.